canonical/charm-relation-interfaces/README.md

 A catalogue of opinionated and standardized interface specifications for charmed operator relations.
 The purpose of the repository is to outline the behavior and requirements for key interface names, ensuring that charms claiming to implement a certain interface actually are capable of being integrated with each other.

+## Contributing
+To contribute an interface specification, open a pull request containing a README, provider and consumer json schemas, as well as a `charms.yaml` file containing a list of `providers` and `consumers` known to adhere to the specification.
+See the [grafana-auth](https://github.com/canonical/charm-relation-interfaces/tree/main/interfaces/grafana_auth/v0) interface for examples of what to include and how it should be structured.

 ## Interfaces

 | Interface                                                                    | Status                                                              |